 The minor in business is available to students registered in the BA, BSc 20 credit major and honours programs.
-The requirements are as for the appropriate degree program with completion of the following credits:
+The requirements are as course for the appropriate degree program with completion of the following credits:

-- COMM 2202.03, COMM 2303.03, COMM 2401.03, COMM 3511.03 - one full credit in commerce at or above the 2000 level
+- COMM 2202.03, COMM 2303.03, COMM 2401.03, COMM 3511.03 - six credit hours in Commerce at or above the 2000 level

 Please note that at least half of the credits required for the minor must be completed at Dalhousie.
-Additionally, students are responsible for completing the following required prerequisite classes:
+Additionally, students are responsible for completing the following required prerequisite classecourses: